 - 1/2 teaspoon freshly ground pepper

-- 1. Place the potatoes in a medium saucepan and add enough cold water to cover by 1 inch.
+- Place the potatoes in a medium saucepan and add enough cold water to cover by 1 inch.
 Add 1 teaspoon salt and bring to a boil over high heat.
 Reduce the heat to a simmer and cook until the potatoes are easily pierced with a knife, about 20 minutes.
-Drain the potatoes.

-- 2. As soon as the potatoes are cool enough to handle, peel them.
+- Slip the peels off the potatoes with your fingertips or, if that's challenging, peel them.
 Push the potatoes through a ricer or food mill and put them back in the saucepan or mash them with a masher in the pan.
-(If you don’t have a ricer or food mill, you can press the potatoes through a slotted spatula.)

-- 3. Heat the milk in a small saucepan or in the microwave.
+- Heat the milk in a small saucepan or in the microwave.
 Add the butter, 3/4 teaspoon salt (or to taste), and the pepper, then add as much warm milk mixture to the potatoes as needed to create the desired consistency, stirring until well combined.
-Serve immediately.